Etosha National Park: Dolomite Hills

 The dolomite hills on the southern border of the park near the Andersson entrance gate are called Ondundozonananandana, meaning the place where young boy herding cattle went to never return, probably implying a high density of predators like leopards in the hills, giving the mountains its English name of Leopard Hills.
-The Halali area is also home to dolomite hills within the park, with one hill inside the camp and the nearby Twee Koppies.
-Western Etosha is also dominated by dolomite hills which is the only place in the park that has mountain zebra.
+The Halali area is also home to dolomite hills within the park, with one hill inside the camp and the nearby Twee Koppies outside.
+Western Etosha is also dominated by dolomite hills and is the only place in the park that has mountain zebra.

 Climate

 The Etosha National Park has a savanna desert climate.
 The annual mean average temperature is 24 °C. In winter, the mean nighttime lows are around 10 °C, while in summer temperatures often hover around 40 °C. As it is a desert, there is a large variation between day and night.
 Rain almost never falls in the winter.